hamzakaya5/event-join-api-go/API/README.md

 * All services communicate over a private Docker network.
 * You can adjust the number of backend replicas without changing the configuration.
 * Make sure your `.env` or Docker environment variables are set correctly.

+## Testing

+* Make sure you have python installed on your computer
+* from the projects main directory run this command

+``
+python3 test_endoints/script.py
+``